dotnet/docs/docs/fsharp/tools/development-tools.md

 ### F# with Visual Studio

 F# can be installed as part of [Visual Studio](https://visualstudio.microsoft.com/).
-See [Getting Stared with F# in Visual Studio](../get-started/get-started-visual-studio.md).
+See [Getting Started with F# in Visual Studio](../get-started/get-started-visual-studio.md).

 ### F# with Visual Studio Code

 F# can be installed as part of [Visual Studio Code](https://code.visualstudio.com/).
-See [Getting Stared with F# in Visual Studio Code](../get-started/get-started-vscode.md).
+See [Getting Started with F# in Visual Studio Code](../get-started/get-started-vscode.md).

 ### F# with Visual Studio for Mac

 F# can be installed as part of [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/).
-See [Getting Stared with F# in Visual Studio for Mac](../get-started/get-started-with-visual-studio-for-mac.md).
+See [Getting Started with F# in Visual Studio for Mac](../get-started/get-started-with-visual-studio-for-mac.md).

 ### Other development environments